jrg94/EECS398/README.md

 * Miriam Crichlow

 # Updates
+4/19/16
+* Added a comment to every method (excluded some code that was borrowed such as DeviceListActivity)
+* Removed extraneous imports and cut down on unused variables
+* Standardized style for all code

 4/18/16
 * Cleaned up code considerably - added more comments and removed deprecated fields and methods
 * Began building a testing framework - better late than never
 * Eliminated a bug where the lock switch would change to the unlocked state even when disconnected

+4/9/16
+* Researched security measures as well as got creative
+  * Encryption (AES)
+    * Possibly too slow
+  * Passwords
+  * Brute force prevention
+    * Lock device
+* Implemented
+  * Brute force protection
+    * At 3 failed attempts to guess the command, the device locks up
+      * This could be a major issue in an apartment.
+Someone could easily just load 3 random commands into the lock to keep someone from getting into their home.
+  * Passwords
+    * During setup, the app will send a setup command along with the MAC address as the password.
+Once this link is made, no other device can establish a connection until the arduino is reset.

 3/20/16
 * Cleaned up UI - moved click feature from tile to gear symbol (search gear on Google images)